-✔ As of 2023, gas (and other fossil fuel) boilers will be banished from newly built houses
+✔ Over the next 15 years, gas (and other fossil fuel) boilers will be banished from newly built houses

 ✔ Around 14% of UK greenhouse gas emissions come from homes, mostly from gas boilers